vmC0sta/vmC0sta/README.md

 👩‍💻 Currently, I work as a Support @ Escalasoft Tecnologia.

-🔎 I'm also curious about music, games and technology].
+🔎 I'm also curious about music, games and technology.

 ✒️ In my free time, I enjoy play games, learn about technology and play guitar.